-Named after our street location in the Mission District of San Francisco, 826 Valencia was founded in 2002 by educator Nínive Calegari and author Dave Eggers, who were looking for a way to support overburdened teachers and connect talented working adults with the students who could use their help the most.
+Named after our street location in the Mission District of San Francisco, 826 Valencia was founded in 2002 by educator Nínive Calegari and author Dave Eggers, who were looking for a way to support overburdened teachers and connect caring adults with the students who could use their help the most.

 Behind the store we built a writing lab, designed to be a place kids would want to spend time, with a cozy reading tent, big work tables, and lots of books.
 Word spread quickly, and soon every chair was filled with students working on their writing with our trained tutors.
 We currently serve over 6,000 students a year thanks to our corps of over 1,700 volunteers.
-Inspired by the success of 826 Valencia, seven more 826 chapters have opened in cities across the country; New York, Chicago, Ann Arbor, Seattle, Los Angeles, Boston, and Washington, D.C. are all home to a unique branch of 826.
+Inspired by the success of 826 Valencia, six more 826 chapters have opened in cities across the country; New York, Chicago, Ann Arbor, Los Angeles, Boston, and Washington, D.C. are each home to a unique branch of 826.
 Read more about the other chapters and find out how to get involved by visiting 826national.org.

 2002 — We opened our doors in April and propped up a sandwich board highlighting our free programs.
 Students trickled in after their school day.
 In the very, very beginning there were more tutors than students, and many empty chairs.
 By summer we had a full schedule of workshops and published our first book, Starzen’s Booty.
 The pirate store began to establish itself as San Francisco’s only independent pirate supply store.

 2003 — Our student numbers doubled by the end of the school year.
 Our five main programs were in full swing, steadily growing as partnerships with teachers and relationships with neighborhood families grew.
 We cut the red tape at the door of our most significant partnership to date: the Writers’ Room at Everett Middle School.
-Similar in theme to the writing lab at 826 (outfitted with the right blend of learning resources and sea-shanty sheet music), the Writers’ Room was established as a place for students to receive further individualized attention on their writing projects.
+Similar in theme to the Writing Lab at 826 (outfitted with the right blend of learning resources and sea-shanty sheet music), the Writers’ Room was established as a place for students to receive further individualized attention on their writing projects.

 2004 — By January we had wrapped up our first annual Young Authors’ Book Project, a collaboration between 826, a local high school class, a distinguished mentor, and a host of tutors and writing professionals.
 Our first collection was called Talking Back and featured the voices of seventy-one students from Leadership High School offering passionate statements about teachers and the art of teaching.